- Copy of front and back of CDIB and tribal membership card

-- Selective Service – Males 18 years and older
+- Selective Service registration (males 18 and older)

 - Household income verification (most recent check stub, w2, tax return, etc.)

-- Residence Verification – proof of mailing and physical address if different (junk mail, utility bill, etc.)
+- Residence verification (proof of mailing and physical address, if different)

 - Signed Employability Development Plan

 - Signed Statement of Understanding – Applicants under 18 years of age

 Apply online Jan.
 1 through April 1.